 You'll find some of the area's best hiking trails, best parks nearby, and best nature spots.
 Time to get outside!

-Abraham Hewitt State Park (Passaic County) Large image above.
+Abraham Hewitt State Park (Passaic County) pictured above

 This park is one of the finest hiking destinations in NJ, perfect for recreational hikers as well as more experienced hikers who are looking for amore challenging climb.
 There are several trails.
 The Bearfort Ridge hike is a great moderate hike with numerous rocks and rock scrambles, a nice lake, stream and mountain views.
 You can hike a loop so you don’t have to retrace your steps.
 Overall the trail is well marked and great for recreational hikers.
 The Hewitt Butler trail along with the Quail Trail is a 8 mile loop.
 You can extend it by taking the Appalachain Trail north into NY.
 For a much shorter hike, take The State Line Trail, which has an outstanding overlook.
 It’s only about a mile long with a great view at the end that’s totally worth it.
 BONUS: Nearby is the Skylands New Jersey Botanical Gardens.
 885 Warwick Turnpike, Hewitt, NJ.
 West Milford Township.